wlh18/html-css-1/README.md

 <details>
     <summary>Nav Tags</summary>

 The `<nav>` tag defines a set of navigation links.
-Browsers, such as screen readers for disabled users, can use the nav element to determine whether to omit the initial rendering of the content.
+Screen readers for disabled users can use the nav element to determine whether to omit the initial rendering of the content, which increases performance of the site and software.
 >Note: Not all links of a document should be inside a `<nav>` element.
 The `<nav>` element is intended only for major blocks of navigation links.
 </details>